dedhiaparth98/spatial-transformer-network/README.md

 # Spatial Transformer Network
 Spatial Transformer Network (STN) provides attention to a particular region to in an image, by doing transformation to the input image.
 The code in this repository does Affine transformation to image, but other transformation can be explored.

----
+Detailed explanation of the concept is explained in the [blog post](https://towardsdatascience.com/implementing-spatial-transformer-network-stn-in-tensorflow-bf0dc5055cd5)

 ## Visualizations